DecadeReverb/strainer-asp-dotnet/README.md

 Case insensitive operators will force case insensitivity when comparing values even when [`IsCaseInsensitiveForValues`](#configure-strainer) option is set to `false`.

+**Note:** even though Strainer supports different case sensitivity modes, whether the case sensitivity will be taken into account when comparing values, depends entirely on the source `IQueryable` provider, which in most scenarios is the database provider.

 ## Custom filter operators

 Same manner as marking properties you can add new filter operators.
 Override `MapFilterOperators()` in a class deriving from `StrainerProcessor`: